LendaDeAfonselio/Alarm_Bot/README.md

 4. Run the node script `deployCommands.js` with `$node deployCommands.js`
 5. Use the command `$pm2 start index.js` in the project's folder.

+Do be aware that some DNS setting may have issues interacting with discord js v13 and mongo, therefore you should check [if you can query your mongo cluster](https://stackoverflow.com/questions/68875026/error-querysrv-eservfail-mongodb-tcp-cluster0-abcd0-mongodb-net) and if not, try using the Google DNS.

 ## Usage and examples

 The parameters for `alarm` and `privateAlarm` work as follows: